shiftdirect/heater/README.md

 * Two new experimental thermostat modes (No practical testing - presently too hot in .au!):
     Tighten or loosen the thermostat temperature range by specifying a hysteresis value. eg tell the heater it is 23 degrees when it really is only 22.25 degrees (only 0.25 above set point).
     Request a linear change in Hz according to the deviation from the setpoint
-* 2 external digital inputs, 2 digital outputs, analogue input
+* 2 external digital inputs, 2 digital outputs, analogue input .This would allow external timer units for example, or analogue temperature demand (which is still only 1 degree resolution with standard heater thermostat).
 * New Mk2 "Red PCB" that properly fits into an off the shelf case (requires machining)
 * Software updates over WiFi:
     Native OTA via espota.exe or espota.py (AP or STA mode)